 LLC owners are individuals or business entities that own interests or shares in an LLC.

-The business assets and liabilities are owned by the LLC and not transferred to its members.
+The LLC owns the business assets and liabilities and is not transferred to its members.

 As an owner of the business, you have limited liability if your company is sued or fails financially.

 You can lose only what you invest in it plus any additional debt beyond your investment.

 Personal assets such as cars and homes cannot be taken from you to cover business debts, even if they are co-owned by members of your LLC.